Outrage over fatal police shooting of unarmed black teen

-Hundreds gathered outside of the East Pittsburgh Police Department Wednesday evening to protest the fatal shooting of an unarmed black teen who was running away from officers when he was killed.
+Chanting ‘black lives matter’ and demanding justice, hundreds gathered outside of the Allegheny County Courthouse Thursday to protest the fatal shooting of an unarmed black teen who was running away from officers when he was killed.

+“I am not what you think.
+I’m confused and afraid.
+I wonder what path I will take.
+I hear that there's only 2 ways out,” said Christian of Youth Park Collective, reading a poem written by Antwon Rose II in tenth grade and afterward calling for a moment silence.

+Activist Leon Ford Jr., who was shot by a Pittsburgh police officer after a traffic stop in 2012 and is paralyzed spoke at the rally.
+Fighting back tears at times, he called for city Allegheny County District Attorney Stephen Zappala to hold the officer accountable.

 Rose was pronounced dead at the hospital.